smcclab/smc-course/_resources/01-faq.md

 There are no specific music pre-requisites, and we will teach any musical concepts required from the ground up.
-Although some music experience is useful, we use musical concepts that are not taught in a standard music curriculum.
+Although some music experience is useful, we use musical concepts that are often not taught in a standard music curriculum.

-Obviously, if you've never done anything with music/sound before then there'll be reading (and noise-making!) to do to stay on top of things, but if you're willing to put in the work it shouldn't be an un-manageable workload.

 ## What computing background is required?

+You will need some background in either coding, creative computing, or human-computer interaction to complete Sound and Music Computing.
+While we use programming languages that are not taught in other courses, it is a lot to take on if you haven't learned any programming or computing at university.

-If you have a background outside of computing, we will teach things from the ground up.
-However, we recommend COMP1720 Art and Interaction Computing as an appropriate starting point for a creative computing journey.
+If you have not taken any computing courses at ANU, we recommend Art and Interaction Computing [COMP1720](https://programsandcourses.anu.edu.au/course/comp1720)/[COMP6720](https://programsandcourses.anu.edu.au/course/comp6720) as an appropriate starting point for a creative computing journey.

 ## Is there anything I can do before the course starts to get prepared?

-Yes!

 1. Enrol in the course on ISIS and sign up for a [workshop]({% link _workshops/index.md %})
 2. Make sure you have a [laptop]({% link 01-policies.md %}) and commit to attending all lectures and workshops.